LOADING . . . PLEASE WAIT

 How long does radiofrequency take?

+A typical radiofrequency treatment takes between 15 and 60 minutes, depending on the area being treated and the device the practitioner is using.
 Before some of the more intense sorts of radiofrequency treatments, you may need to have anaesthetic cream applied to the treatment area, and to wait 20-30 minutes for the cream to take effect.

 How often do you need radiofrequency treatments?